 Writing a New Chapter

 Learning that the closely held family stories we’ve grown up with differ from reality can throw us off-kilter.
-Yet by being brave enough to ask different questions and then following up with research, we can experience a complete paradigm shift in understanding our family’s background and dynamics.
+Yet by being brave enough to ask different questions and then follow up with research, we can experience a complete paradigm shift in understanding our family’s background and dynamics.

 For me, these findings have led to emotional healing.
 As a child, I had a fraught relationship with my paternal grandmother, but now I have a better understanding of her life.
 In the same vein, I barely knew “The Chief” since he died when I was a young girl.
 These explorations of our family lineage make me feel closer to him.

 So where do I go from here?
 This story continues to evolve, but I do see a path emerging.
 Firstly, I realize that I have a duty to author my own chapter in our family story.
-I am fortunate that some of my paternal family’s characteristics – an ability to adapt, a strong work ethic, a drive to succeed – can remain as part of the story.
+I am fortunate that some of my paternal family’s characteristics – an ability to adapt, a strong work ethic, and a drive to succeed – can remain part of the story.